rosario/rosario.github.com/_posts/2012-05-31-chatting-on-twitter-with-pusher-part2.md

 layout: post
 title: Chatting on Twitter (2/2)
 image: ''
-excerpt: |-
+---

 How to setup Sprockets without Rails.
-Self referencial association with DataMapper.
-Delayed job for Sinatra.
----

-### How to setup Sprockets without Rails.
 Self referencial association with DataMapper.
 Delayed job for Sinatra.

 Overview